 Travelling to Rwanda

-Rwanda can be entered by flying to Kigali National Airport (Code: KGL) or from bordering countries at the border crossings.
+Rwanda can be entered by flying to Kigali International Airport (Code: KGL) or from bordering countries at the border crossings.
 Read the Visa Information to determine whether you will need to apply for a visa prior to visiting Rwanda.

 Currently, there are no direct flights that leave Australia and land in Rwanda.
 It is recommended that you leave sufficient time between connecting flights to ensure that you do not miss subsequent flights.